 Functionality-Based Types of AI

-As the name implies, this classification breaks down the different types of AI software based on the function that they perform but also places an emphasis on the machine’s similarity to the human mind.
+As the name implies, this classification breaks down the different types of artificial intelligence software based on the function that they perform but also places an emphasis on the machine’s similarity to the human mind.

 Thus, resulting in four main sub-categories — reactive machines, limited memory, theory of mind, and self-awareness.
 Let’s take a closer look at each one of them.